LODSContent/MS-220T00-Troubleshoot-Microsoft-Exchange-Online/Instructions/Labs/LAB_02_Ex2_Investigate_Message_Security.md

 ### Task 3 - Test Office Message Encryption Behavior

-In the previous task we created a new Mail flow rule to mark emails with **Secure Message** in the Subject as Highly Confidential.
+In the previous task we created a new Mail flow rule to mark emails with **Project Falcon** in the Subject as Highly Confidential.
 This RMS policy applies Office Message Encryption (OME) with only users in your organization to view the message contents.
 To determine what types of errors users may encounter when troubleshooting OME issues, we will review what happens when a user does not have permissions to view an email that does not have access to view it in the following task.

 1. You should still be logged into **LON-CL1** as the **Administrator** with a password of **Pa55w.rd**; however, if the Windows log-in page appears, then log in now.